 A note on rice: do not store additional or leftover curry portions with rice.
 Leftover rice can grow nasty bacteria, so it's best not to risk it and cook fresh rice each time.
 Any leftover rice you do decide to keep should be refrigerated as soon as it is cool, consumed within 24 hours and reheated until it is piping hot.

-You can freeze the butternut squash and chickpea curry for up to 3 months.
+You can freeze the curry for up to 3 months.
 Just portion it out into airtight containers and place in the freezer when cool.
 Remove it from the freezer 12-24 hours before you intend to eat it and defrost in the fridge.
-Then reheat in the stove or on the microwave and serve with freshly cooked rice or naan.
+Then reheat on the stove or in the microwave and serve with freshly cooked rice or naan.

 🥘 Check out my other easy curry recipes

 Curries are warming, delicious and nutritious.
 They also create tasty leftovers and freeze well.
 If you enjoyed this recipe, you'll love these other easy curry recipes too.

 Did you try this recipe?
 It would be really great if you could leave a comment and a star rating ⭐️.
 I would love to receive your feedback and know that other readers find it helpful too.

 Don't forget to tag #knifeandsoulrecipes on Instagram or @knifeandsoul on Pinterest!

 Roast butternut squash:

 - 800 g (30 oz) butternut squash (note 1) cut into small pieces